Agnes-L/Mc-ADFAL/README.md

 sklearn
 dgl

-Raw data can be accessed from zenodo (https://zenodo.org/records/15034076).
+Data can also be accessed from zenodo (https://zenodo.org/records/15034076).